Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 4:4-6 "You. . .They. . .We" All of these PRONOUNS are emphasized.
 There are three groups being addressed.

-1. true believers (John and his readers) ‒ You
+1. true believers (John's readers) ‒ You

 2. false believers (Gnostic teachers and their followers) ‒ They